Skip to main content

 Vaginal Deliveries

-To promote safe vaginal delivery for ALL in the birthing population presenting with a nulliparous, term, singleton, vertex pregnancy (NTSV) and thus decrease NTSV cesarean delivery rates to <23.6% (Healthy People Goal 2030)[9] in all participating Tennessee birthing facilities by Summer 2024.
-This project will include a special focus on the BIPOC (Black, Indigenous, and People of Color) population which data shows has greater disparities in this outcome.
+To promote safe vaginal delivery for all women presenting with a nulliparous, term, singleton, vertex pregnancy (NTSV) and thus decrease NTSV cesarean delivery rates to <23.6% (Healthy People Goal 2030)[9] in all participating Tennessee hospitals by Summer 2024.

-Tennessee Birthing Hospitals Work towards the Healthy People Goal of 2030 in promotion of safe vaginal deliveries
+Tennessee Hospitals Work towards the Healthy People Goal of 2030 in promotion of safe vaginal deliveries

-In early 2023, 35 hospitals throughout the state joined TIPQC with the goal of decreasing the cesarean rate to 23.6% in the birthing population presenting with nulliparous, term, singleton and vertex (NTSV) pregnancies to align with the Healthy People Goal of 2030.
+In early 2023, 35 hospitals throughout the state joined TIPQC with the goal of decreasing the cesarean rate to 23.6% for women presenting with nulliparous, term, singleton and vertex (NTSV) pregnancies to align with the Healthy People Goal of 2030.
 Cesareans are one of the most popular surgeries in the United States despite being associated with increased risk of hemorrhage, infection, uterine rupture, and longer recovery time.
 After more than 18 months of hard work, the Promotion of Vaginal Delivery project moved into sustainment in September 2024.

 Hardin Medical Center achieved the Platinum QI rating which consisted of active project participation including huddles and coaching calls, monthly outcome and structure data capture, data driven QI work, clinical change implementation, and reaching the state goal of <23.6% NTSV cesarean delivery rate and <23.6% NTSV cesarean delivery rate after induction of labor for at least 2 of the previous 6 months.